 New Horizons Fund - The New Horizons Fund is MMBB's most diversified investment option, with investments in U.S. and international stocks along with some exposure to the bond market, real estate, commodities and private investments.
 New Horizons is unique among MMBB funds in that it seeks to mirror the investments of our Annuity Fund.
+It may be attractive to investors near retirement who want to avoid performance disparity between their pre-retirement and retirement annuity values.
+It is actively managed.

-The Balanced Fund - The Balanced Fund is given its name because it "balances" global equity exposure with a fixed income component.
-The equity allocation is global; the fixed income allocation is primarily comprised of investment grade bonds.
-The majority of the fund is allocated to equities, both U.S. and international.
+The Balanced Fund - The Balanced Fund is MMBB's most popular investment option because it "balances" its equity exposure with a fixed-income component.
+The equity allocation is global; the fixed -income allocation is primarily comprised of investment grade bonds and includes some hedge funds specializing in distressed debt.

-The Balanced Fund also invests in hedge funds.
 It employs both active and passive management styles.

-The Fossil Fuel-Free Balanced Fund - The Fossil Fuel-Free Balanced Fund seeks to provide a fossil fuel-free diversified, medium volatility option that balances assets which traditionally have higher growth potential with others that typically are more stable and/or tend not to move in lock-step.
-The Fossil Fuel-Free Balanced Fund targets 60% global stock market exposure with 40% bond market exposure.
+The Fossil Fuel-Free Balanced Fund - The Fossil Fuel-Free Balanced Fund seeks to provide a fossil fuel-free diversified, medium volatility option that balances assets that traditionally have higher growth potential with others that typically are more stable and/or tend not to move in lock-step.
+The Fossil Fuel-free Balanced Fund blends 60% global stock market exposure with 40% bond market exposure.